2020 State and Federal Legislative & Regulatory Priorities

 In all areas, there is an ongoing commitment to achieving health equity.

-- Ensure all people with and at risk for diabetes are covered under public and private health insurance including, but not limited to, plans under the Affordable Care Act, Medicare, Medicaid, Children’s Health Insurance Program, and state-mandated benefits, that provides adequate and affordable access to the medications, tools, education, and health care necessary to meet the ADA’s Standards of Medical Care in Diabetes.
+- Ensure all people with and at risk for diabetes are covered under public and private health insurance including, but not limited to, plans under the Affordable Care Act, Medicare, Medicaid, Children’s Health Insurance Program and state-mandated benefits, that provides adequate and affordable access to the medications, tools, education and health care necessary to meet the American Diabetes Association’s Standards of Medical Care in Diabetes.

 - Oppose weakening of existing protections for people with diabetes and prediabetes in federal and state law.